Draggie306/CheatSheets/A level/source/Geography.md

 Permafrost is estimated to contain 1,600 GtC in the tundra.
 The main store of carbon is in the soil and permafrost: low temperatures mean little decompositional activity, and it may take thousands of years for plants to decompose.
 The biomass store is very little  due to the extreme temperatures.

-In the long-term, the degradation of permafrost and
+> [tbd] In the long-term, the degradation of permafrost and ...

 ### Oil Extraction